ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 A federation colleague (*i.e.*: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services: allowing regions to build on existing strengths or meet regional priorities.
-Ideally these services will be assigned based on consensus, but for big ticket items where this is unlikely to be possible by some pre-agreed upon process led by the central office.
+These services should be assigned to the federation colleague who has the skills and the mandate to provide them.
+Ideally these assignments will be based on consensus, but for big ticket items where this is unlikely to be possible by some pre-agreed upon process led by the central office.

 Once the agreement is made, the provider is free to implement the service in any way they see fit, but are held accountable for meeting